Michelle Dockery: Film and television

 In a departure from her portrayal of Lady Mary in Downton Abbey, Dockery advanced her Hollywood career with a 2015 performance in the sci-fi thriller feature film Self/less, with Ryan Reynolds.

 Beginning in November 2016, Dockery starred in the lead role of Letty Raines in Good Behavior, an American drama series based on the novella series by Blake Crouch.
 Letty is a drug-addicted thief and con-artist who, released early from prison on good behaviour, is attempting to get her life under control.
 Her efforts are complicated by a chance meeting and subsequent entanglement with a charismatic hitman, played by Juan Diego Botto.
 The 10-episode first season, airing on a U.S. basic-cable network TNT, was filmed in and around Wilmington, North Carolina.
 In January 2017, the show was picked up for a second season.
 In November 2018, the series was cancelled after two seasons.

 In 2017, Dockery appeared alongside Jim Broadbent, Charlotte Rampling, Harriet Walter, and Emily Mortimer in the British film The Sense of an Ending from CBS Films, based on the Booker-winning novel of the same name by Julian Barnes.
 She plays Susie Webster, the daughter of Tony Webster (Jim Broadbent), a man who lives in quiet unquestioning solitude until he confronts secrets of his past.
 "The film is a beautiful adaptation of the book which I love.
 And I jumped at the chance to work with director Ritesh Batra, who also filmed The Lunchbox (2013)", explained Dockery.

 Later that year, Dockery had a lead role in the Netflix western miniseries Godless.
 In 2019, Dockery reprised her lead role as Lady Mary Crawley in the Downton Abbey film, alongside Hugh Bonneville and Maggie Smith.
 The film received generally positive reviews from critics and was a financial success, grossing $192 million.
+She continued to portray Lady Mary in the films' subsequent sequels.
 Later in 2019, Dockery appeared in The Gentlemen, directed by Guy Ritchie, as the wife of a drug baron played by Matthew McConaughey.
-The film opened in wide release in 2020 and has grossed over $100 million worldwide.
+The film opened in wide release in 2020 and has grossed more than $100 million worldwide.
 It was met with mixed to positive reviews.

 Music

 Dockery is a trained singer.
 She sang at the 50th anniversary of Ronnie Scott's Jazz Club in London and has occasionally sung with Sadie and the Hotheads, a band formed by Elizabeth McGovern, who played her mother in Downton Abbey.
 In February 2022, it was announced that Dockery and her Downton Abbey co-star Michael C. Fox had signed a record deal with Decca Records as the duo Michelle and Michael.
+The duo's singles "The Watching Silence" and "Starlight" reached numbers 7 and 24, respectively, on the UK Physical Singles Chart.